Communication interface

 ODS overhanging load

-Bitmask for the overhanging load selection
+Bitmask (uint16) for overhanging load selection

 2